mykeln/teslaprep/model_y_checklist.md

 **SIT IN DRIVER'S SEAT**
 1. [ ] Check for any error messages on the display screen
-1. [ ] Check all four windows to ensure they roll up and down properly
+1. [ ] Check all four windows to ensure they roll up and down properly including auto-up/down function
 1. [ ] Test the windshield wipers
 1. [ ] Test the rearview camera
 1. [ ] Check side mirrors for proper operation of folding and position adjustment